Jeff Witz, CFP®

 - What are your investment goals?
-One way to look at this common question is to ask yourself, “What do I want my money to do for me?”
+One way to look at this common question is to ask yourself, as an experienced CFD Trader would, “What do I want my money to do for me?”
 For example, the investor who is a retiree might have a need for additional income to meet current living expenses.
 Goals for working individuals may be longer term, such as saving for retirement, a child’s education, financing a major purchase, or the creation and maintenance of an emergency fund.

 - How liquid does the investment need to be?
 The term “liquidity” refers to how quickly an investment can be turned into cash, without losing any of the invested dollars, or principal.
 Investments designed to meet longer term goals such as retirement generally do not need to be as liquid as those earmarked as emergency funds.

 - What is your risk tolerance?
 Can you afford to risk losing a portion or all of your investment without it affecting how you live?
 What would be the impact of a loss on your investment goals?
 In general, risk is related to return: the higher the risk, the higher the potential return; the lower the risk, the lower the potential return.